anguloscience/anguloscience.github.io/README.md

-# Website
+# Professional Website
-Personal website with resume
+Personal website with resume.
+Lifelong learner who built this portfolio website from scratch using HTML, CSS, and JavaScript — because when I want to understand something, I build it.